 - Community services

-Our online anaphylaxis training courses for nurseries, schools and early years should be completed by all teachers, nursery staff, healthcare and social care staff.
+Our online anaphylaxis for nurseries and early years course should be completed by all teachers, nursery staff, healthcare and social care staff.
 This includes voluntary staff and unpaid working in schools, nurseries, community and sports clubs, NHS and private hospitals.
-Locum doctors, locum allied health professionals, agency nurses and healthcare assistants who work with children can also complete these e learning courses.
+Locum doctors, locum allied health professionals, agency nurses and healthcare assistants who work with children can also complete these e-learning courses.

-These anaphylaxis training courses for for nurseries, schools and early years are also relevant for health and social care support workers, including those who work for children’s care homes, residential care homes and charities.
+These anaphylaxis for nurseries and early years are also relevant for health and social care support workers, including those who work for children’s care homes, residential care homes and charities.

-To complete this anaphylaxis training for nurseries, schools and early years, you will need access to a computer device, e.g., desktop, laptop, tablet or smartphone device
+To complete this anaphylaxis for nurseries and early years course, you will need access to a computer device, e.g., desktop, laptop, tablet or smartphone device

-Our anaphylaxis training for nurseries, schools and early years are suitable for:
+Our anaphylaxis for nurseries and early years training are suitable for:

 - Those who are looking to improve their knowledge of the subject area